BrightSkyz/MeshCore/README.md

 # SkyCore
-The core plugin for the open source Minecraft network SkyCove.
+The core plugin for the open source Minecraft network.